-To help you complete your studies within the specified timeframe, both your attendance and the progress youre making with your studies will be monitored.
+To help you complete your research degree on time, your attendance and your progress with your studies will be monitored.

-You will be asked to provide a review of your progress and be given the opportunity to comment on any issues which have had a negative effect on your progress at each stage.
+At each stage you will be asked to provide a review of your progress and be given the opportunity to comment on any issues which have had a negative effect on your progress.

 First formal progress report

-This will be completed before you complete six months of study (full-time) or nine months (part-time).
+This will be completed at six months of study (full-time) or nine months (part-time).
 The report will include an assessment of your progress, progress against your training plan and an assessment of English Language ability.
 More information is available on the First formal progress review page of the For Students website.

 Progress report: transfer stage

-This will be completed if you are registered on a programme intended to lead to a doctoral award immediately before the transfer stage.
-The report will include an assessment of your progress, progress against your training plan and your English language ability as well as ethical and data storage requirements.
+If you are registered on a doctoral programme, the Progress report: transfer stage will be take place immediately before the transfer stage.
+The report will include an assessment of your work to date, your progress against your training plan and your English language ability as well as ethical and data storage requirements.
 More information on the Transfer page of the For Students website.

 There are two models for annual progress review meetings:

-Model A: a meeting with you conducted by your supervisor(s) together with an independent member of staff who is not part of your supervisory team (adopted by FBS, Engineering, MAPS and Medicine and Health).
+Model A: a meeting with you conducted by your supervisors together with an independent member of staff who is not part of your supervisory team.
+This model is used by FBS, EPS and Medicine and Health.

-Model B: a meeting between you and your supervisor(s).
-The report of the meeting will be reviewed by a committee within your faculty/school (adopted by Arts, Business, Environment, ESSL, PVAC).
+Model B: a meeting between you and your supervisors.
+The report of the meeting will be reviewed by a committee within your faculty or school.
+This model is used by AHC, Business, Environment, Social Sciences.